End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 \paragraph{\textbf{Training LSTM-based Policy via Behavior Cloning}}

-To unify the diverse strategies from both automated and teleoperation-based data collection pipelines, we train a lightweight LSTM-based policy (Fig.~\ref{fig:lstm}) that fuses these approaches into a compact state-based controller.
-This design achieves three primary objectives: (i) computational efficiency for real-time deployment on physical hardware, (ii) generalization across diverse object shapes, materials, and contact conditions by capturing temporal dependencies in tactile-proprioceptive sequences, and (iii) scalable autonomous data generation without requiring continuous human supervision.
-Once trained, this policy serves as both a unified controller bridging heterogeneous data sources and a practical expert for bootstrapping large-scale training of vision-based VLA policies.
+As shown in Fig.~\ref{fig:lstm}, unifying the diverse behaviors from automated and teleoperation-based data, we train a lightweight LSTM-based policy that fuses these grasping strategies into a compact state-based controller.
+This design achieves three objectives: (i) computational efficiency for real-time onboard deployment, (ii) generalization across diverse objects and contact conditions by capturing temporal dependencies in tactile-proprioceptive history, and (iii) scalable autonomous data generation without continuous human supervision.
+Once trained, this policy serves as a unified controller bridging heterogeneous data sources and a practical control expert to bootstrap training of vision-based VLA policies.